-2. Design of Reinforced Concrete by J. C. McCormac and R.H.
-Brown, concrete sections under bending ,reinforcement layout and detailing, introduction shear behavior of reinforced concrete sections, design for shear reinforcement, analysis and design of reinforced concrete solid slab and ribbed slab, analysis and design of short columns under axial and bending, understand steel and its structural properties, design of tension members, design of compression members.
+References: 2.
+Design of Reinforced Concrete by J. C. McCormac and R.H.
+Brown, introduction shear behavior of reinforced concrete sections, design for shear reinforcement, analysis and design of reinforced concrete solid slab and ribbed slab, analysis and design of short columns under axial and bending, understand steel and its structural properties, design of tension members, design of compression members.